unKNOWN-G/Projects/Google-bot/README.txt

   Update Count	   	Date							Description
   ¯¯¯¯¯¯¯¯¯¯¯¯	   	¯¯¯¯							¯¯¯¯¯¯¯¯¯¯¯
-	1            16-03-2021             Created a Requirements file, Wrote basic script that i had an idea on 2            17-03-2021             Added code to get the top search results links from google(Its recognising many unwated histories and websites not only the top search results)
+	1            16-03-2021             Created a Requirements file, Wrote basic script that i had an idea on 2            17-03-2021             Added code to get the top search results links from google(Its recognising many unwated histories not only the top search results)
 	3	     19-03-2021		    Added proper code to get correct google search results 4            19-03-2021             Modified the code in a Function call format 5            19-03-2021             Changed a Bug to get only H3 element results